 The moral and ethical issues surrounding Escobar’s derogatory eyeblack messages are important.
-However to focus on them would take too long at sidetrack me from what I want to focus on — how teams might take personality issues (a phrase that I would put in scare quotes if I was not trying to get away from overusing them) into account.
+However, to focus on them would take too long and distract from what I want to focus on — how teams might take personality issues (a phrase that I would put in scare quotes if I was not trying to get away from overusing them) into account.

 One need not have special sources to draw a reasonable inference that management and/or teammates have sometimes found Escobar difficult.
 When he was traded to Toronto during the 2010 season, there were plenty of reports that Atlanta was willing to part ways and take less talent back because of Escobar’s “oft-maddening personality.”
 Whether it was a perception of inconsistent effort on the field or stuff off the field, he was rubbing people in and around the organization the wrong way.